lundebrek/sass-injector/readme.md

 3. Click the bookmarklet
 4. Write styles in `in/styles.scss` and save

-Your styles will appear on the webpage, and update with each save.
+Your styles will appear on the webpage, and [livereload](https://www.npmjs.com/package/gulp-livereload) with each save.
+Your compiled CSS is saved into `out/`.

 Watch the console for Sass errors.